AlexDucharme/LunchPal/README.md

 This project was born because I needed to find easy way to convert MIDI notes from any inputs into a series of control changes (CC) for the Korg KP3 and the KAOSSILATOR Pro.
 While I was exploring this problem, I was wondering : what if I want to test different algorithms?
 Or what if I want to have multiple virtual MIDI "bots" at the same time?
 This is why I made the LunchPal, to be able manage multiple MIDI "bots" and experiment with their processing of the MIDI signal.

 ## How it works?
+### 1- Sketch a LunchPal
-1- You sketch a LunchPal with the CLI or your own code, wich will generate a .lchPal file.
+Sketch a LunchPal with the CLI or your own code, wich will generate a .lchPal file.
 This .lchPal file is a pickle of your LunchPal class/object created.
-With the CLI :
+#### With the CLI :
 ```bash
 cd path/to/lunchpaldir/
 Python3 LunchPal_CLI.py
 ### Select the '1' option
 ```
-With the Python library :
+#### With the Python library :
 ```Python3
 #Import LunchPal class
 from LunchPal import *